roschlec/roschlec.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am Rudolf, a postdoc at Freie Universität Berlin.
 My interests hover around microbial ecology, data science and research.
 I am passionate about the ways microbe associate with plants to establish communities.
 My research interest focuses on bacterial traits that influence community assembly and ecosystem processes.
-I like to work at the interface of molecular biology, genetics and ecology with the support of strong statistical and data driven evidence.
+I like to work at the interface of molecular biology, genetics and ecology with the support of reproducible, statistical and data driven evidence.